Student Interns - Trainees

 The ruling went on to note that since the trainees' work products were sold by the employer, a vocational-technical school, and thus benefited the institution, and since the work done by the trainees limited the employment opportunities of regular employees who would otherwise be producing those goods, the students were not "trainees" and were thus covered by the FLSA.

 With the above criteria in mind, it would probably be important, in any publicity or discussions about the training school, to describe it as a type of school or "academy" that is meant to prepare individuals for entrance into an industry, i.e., any company in an industry, rather than as an orientation period for becoming an employee of a specific company.
 If the training is part of a government program, it would be important to bill it first and foremost as a benefit to hard-to-place or first-time workers and as a way to help them bridge the gap between government assistance and work, rather than as a way to get public works done that may have been on the back burner for a time due to lack of funding or other resources.
-Put another way, any productive work done by the individuals is more like a serendipitous by-product of training programs for difficult-to-place individuals, than a primary goal of the program.
+Put another way, any productive work done by the individuals is more like a serendipitous by-product of training programs for learners, than a primary goal of the program.

 The court decisions regarding this issue always use one or more of the above criteria to justify a ruling that certain individuals are not employees for purposes of the FLSA.
 One court decision found that the persons were trainees during the first part of a training program, but not during the second half, since the first part stressed classroom-type learning under close supervision, but the second half dispensed with the focus on classroom activities and close supervision and stressed activities that were basically indistinguishable from those of regular employees.